The Coca-Cola Company (KO) Stock: A Small Comeback

 Is Insider Trading a Real Thing?

 Almost all investors and traders prefer to invest in shares controlled by the management of a corporation as a management company will be more likely to run the business itself and to never conduct things against the management’s desires and will always try to do what is best for their shareholders.
 Currently, 0.64 percent of The Coca-Cola Company shares are owned by insiders, and 69.30 percent are held by financial institutions.
-SMITH BRIAN JOHN, the President & COO at The Coca-Cola Company (KO) has sold 10,000 shares of firm on Aug 27 at a price of $55.65 against the total amount of $0.56 million.
-In another inside trade, QUAN NANCY, SVP & Chief Technical Officer of The Coca-Cola Company (NYSE:KO) sold 6,625 shares of the firm on Aug 10 for a total worth of $0.38 million at a price of $57.08.
-An inside trade which took place on Aug 09, SVP & General Counsel of The Coca-Cola Company Douglas Monica Howard sold 12,089 shares of firm against total price of $0.68 million at the cost of $56.62 per share.
+SMITH BRIAN JOHN, the President & COO at The Coca-Cola Company (KO) has sold 37,000 shares of firm on Nov 05 at a price of $56.64 against the total amount of $2.1 million.
+In another inside trade, QUAN NANCY, SVP & Chief Technical Officer of The Coca-Cola Company (NYSE:KO) sold 18,206 shares of the firm on Nov 05 for a total worth of $1.03 million at a price of $56.82.
+An inside trade which took place on Aug 27, President & COO of The Coca-Cola Company SMITH BRIAN JOHN sold 10,000 shares of firm against total price of $0.56 million at the cost of $55.65 per share.